CFO Atwater Announces Arrests in Orlando PIP Fraud Investigation

 Contact: Alexis Lambert

-ORLANDO—Florida CFO Jeff Atwater today announced the arrests of a clinic manager and employee on fraud and theft charges as a result of allegations that an Orlando clinic manager coerced employees to fraudulently bill Direct General Insurance Company for more than $60,000 in Personal Injury Protection (PIP) claims.
-Three others are still being sought.
+ORLANDO—Florida CFO Jeff Atwater today announced the arrests of a clinic manager on fraud and theft charges as a result of allegations that an Orlando clinic manager coerced employees to fraudulently bill Direct General Insurance Company for more than $60,000 in Personal Injury Protection (PIP) claims.
+Others are still being sought.

 CFO Atwater is supporting legislation that would help fight auto insurance fraud by requiring law enforcement officers to list all passengers in an accident and creating civil penalties for those convicted of auto insurance fraud, the proceeds of which will be used to fund additional anti-fraud efforts.